Home

 #8000yearold #cranium #Minnesota #River

-A partial skull from practically 8,000 years in the past that was found by two kayakers in a river final summer time will probably be returned to Native American officials in Minnesota
+A partial cranium from nearly 8,000 years in the past that was discovered by two kayakers in a river final summer time will probably be returned to Native American officers in Minnesota

 ByThe Related Press